Best Electronic drum pad review in 2020

 - It has five trigger inputs

-- It only has 64MB of internal storage, which is not enough for modern music needs.
+- It only has 64MB of internal storage, which is not enough for modern sound play needs.

 - The interface is a bit complicated, especially for beginners